 - Carefully sculpt the contours with an electric trimmer or straight razor.

-The Balbo has an emphasis on volume.
-Therefore, requires at least 4 weeks of beard growth in order to be properly trimmed and styled.
-However, an Anchor can be achieved with 2 weeks worth of stubble.
+The Balbo beard style has an emphasis on volume.
+Therefore, it requires at least 4 weeks of beard growth in order to be properly trimmed and styled.
+However, an anchor beard can be achieved with just 2 weeks worth of stubble.

-Will An Inverted T Beard Suit My Face Shape?
+Will An Anchor Or Balbo Beard Suit My Face Shape?

 An Inverted T beard’s emphasis on jawline hair growth offers considerable potential for those seeking to concentrate volume on their chin.
 Furthermore, the versatility between the two main styles allows it to be adapted to the majority of face shape requirements.